markckim/Contour_Tracing/README.md

 Contour_Tracing
 ===============

-An implementation of the Moore Neighborhood algorithm used to trace the contours of a given image and output a JSON (or plist) file of the resulting pixel coordinates.
+This is an implementation of the Moore Neighborhood algorithm used to trace the contours of a given image and output a JSON (or plist) file of the resulting pixel coordinates.
 If an image is made up of more than one body, the coordinate data for each body will be stored in a separate array.
 Coordinate data is of the form `@"{x,y}"` and can be parsed from an iOS application using `CGPointFromString`.

 Example JSON data for an image made up of two rectangular bodies: